amineHY/AI-LAB/README.md

-# AI-lab: The ideal development environment for Data Scientists to develop algorithm based on machine learning, artificial intelligence, Computer Vision...
+# AI-lab: The ideal development environment for Data Scientists to develop and export machine learning model for production

 ![All in one solution for data science](AI-lab_logos.png)